ricesush1/RiceSushi/pages/TPT.md

 - content on the internet can be licenced out to people
 - patents give you the rights to content
 ### questions
 1. When you create a GitHub repository it requests a license type.
-Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages
+Creative commons is a lisence that allows free distribution of software
-2. Make a license for your personal and Team project.
+3. Make a license for your personal and Team project.
 Document license you picked and why.
+We picked the MIT lisence because it has multiple advantages over cretive commons

 ## 5.6

 ### notes